 By default, this annotation becomes a no-op if you provide your own constructor.

-then the tuple constructor(s) will be added regardless of
+By setting force=true then the tuple constructor(s) will be added regardless of

 whether existing constructors exist.
 It is up to you to avoid creating duplicate constructors.